 The Golden Ring - The Movie

 I have written a screenplay based on The Golden Ring - A Christmas Story which was selected as a semi-finalist in the Search Screenwriting Awards and it made it to the top 25% in the PAGE International Screenwriting Awards.
 It has been optioned twice, most recently (November 2015) by Julie Lynch of Sandalphon Entertainment and Brian Avery (Yari Film Group) who presented to MarVista Entertainment.
 It received an initial favorable reaction by MarVista but was later determined to be too Christian for their television outlets.
-In January 2017, I began working with Jeff Sheets, President of EchoLight Studios, who showed great interest in my project.
+In January 2017, I began working with Jeff Sheets, President of EchoLight Movie Studios, who showed great interest in my project.
 However, in May of 2017, EchoLight ceased its production operations and is now solely a distributor and Jeff left the company that month.
-He referred the project to multi-Emmy award winning producer, Dan Angel (President of Fezziwig Studios), who fell in love with it and submitted it to Hallmark - who passed because of its religious theme involving Jesus.
-Dan has now teamed up with Brian Bird (writer and producer of The Case For Christ) and they are presenting The Golden Ring to a studio for a movie deal in the near future.
+He referred the project to multi-Emmy award winning producer, Dan Angel (President of Fezziwig Film Studios), who fell in love with it and submitted it to Hallmark - who passed because of its religious theme involving Jesus.
+Dan has now teamed up with Brian Bird (writer and producer of The Case For Christ) and they are actively working on obtaining the financial backing necessary for the development of the project.
+Hopefully we will have some good news in the near future.

 Based on the book THE GOLDEN RING - A CHRISTMAS STORY written by John Snyder and published by Warner Books (2001).

 THE GOLDEN RING - A CHRISTMAS MOVIE LOG LINE: